-So how do you generate engagement across your social media platforms around the holidays?
+Have you been asking ‘how can I boost my social media generate engagement across my social media platforms around the holidays?’

 As we know, events and national holidays are big days for businesses as well as consumers.